Vivian Davis Figures: Political career

 Figures was elected to the Mobile City Council in 1993.
 In that capacity, she was known as a staunch community advocate.
 Early in her council career, she led the opposition to a proposed facility for burning petroleum-contaminated oil near downtown Mobile.
 As a council member, Figures was also the initial proponent of naming Mobile's new minor league baseball park for home run legend Hank Aaron, a Mobile native.

 Following her husband's death in 1996, Figures ran for his seat in the Alabama Senate.
 She earned the most votes in the first round of the Democratic Party's primary election, with 47 percent, but missed the majority needed to avoid a runoff election.
-She defeated James Buskey in the runoff, before defeating Republican Gregory Ramos to win election to the state senate, and was sworn into office in January 1997.
+She defeated James Buskey in the runoff, before defeating Republican Gregory Ramos to win election to the state senate.
+Figures was sworn into office in January 1997, becoming the first African-American woman from Mobile County in the senate.
 In the Alabama Senate, Figures serves as the chairwoman of the Education and Mobile County Local Legislation Committees.
 In the legislature, Figures may be best known as the perennial sponsor of a bill to ban smoking in indoor, public places statewide in Alabama.
 In the 2008 general session, the bill passed the Senate, was believed to have sufficient support to pass the House, and Governor Bob Riley had indicated he would sign it.
 The bill died when legislative filibusters prevented a final vote in the House.
 Figures was also instrumental in the passage of economic incentives that were critical in the location of a Thyssen-Krupp steel plant near Mobile.

-Figures was the Democratic nominee for the United States Senate seat that was held by Republican Jeff Sessions in the 2008 election, after winning the June 2008 Democratic primary with 64% of the vote.
+In the 2008 election, Figures became the first African American woman to become the Democratic nominee for the United States Senate running against incumbent Republican Jeff Sessions, after winning the June 2008 Democratic primary with 64% of the vote.
 Aaron campaigned for Figures and hosted fundraisers in several Alabama cities.
 On November 4, she was defeated by Sessions with 37% of the vote to Sessions's 63%.